Failed Back Surgery Syndrome and the Success Rate of Spinal Surgery

 Regardless of your surgical history, it’s essential to receive a diagnosis that pinpoints the underlying causes of your pain.
 Imaging studies can be performed, along with nutritional assessments and laboratory tests.
 However, complex testing cannot take the place of a face-to-face examination and a frank discussion of symptoms.

 It’s important to understand that you have options for managing chronic pain.
 Undergoing additional surgeries is a possibility, but there are also non-surgical routes to explore, including medication, injections, physical therapy, and SCS.
-Your provider will go over the pros and cons of each choice with you and help you determine the next best steps.
+As a top spine surgeon in NYC, Dr. Stieber will go over the pros and cons of each choice with you and help you determine the next best steps.
 While it’s easy to feel frustrated when your back surgery did not go the distance to combat your symptoms, don’t give up completely on finding a solution.
 A better quality of life may be just around the corner.